Why Cross-Browser Testing is Vital to Your Mobile Strategy

-Simply, cross-browser testing involves the validation of a website across different browsers to find bugs or anomalies.
+Simply, cross-browser testing or browser testing involves the validation of a website across different browsers to find bugs or anomalies.

 More importantly perhaps, a cross-browser test allows brands to accomplish two very important goals: evaluate the user experience and verify functions operate properly across all relevant browsers.

 Because of the fragmentation of the smartphone market, it is crucial to test websites across a number of different configurations to account for bugs that can arise from various screen sizes and dimensions, browsers, mobile operating systems, etc.

 How to perform cross-browser testing?

 Cross-browser testing can be executed manually or automated depending on the needs and scope of the test.
 Tests that are more subjective in nature should be performed manually since they can be best executed with the critical eye of a real tester.